 Sirius sighed.
 "It's just those damn dementors.
 As soon as the lights go out, it's as if they are right there."
-Mia strode over to the bed side table and lit the oil lamp.
+Mia strode over to the bedside table and lit the oil lamp.
 Sirius chuckled and Mia took this as a good sign.
 "Good idea.
 You take after your mother to be sure."
-He yawned and lightly taped Mia on the nose."You remind me of her so much, in how your eyes come alive when you saw your room, even the way you move and cary yourself."
+He yawned and lightly taped Mia on the nose."You remind me of her so much, in how your eyes come alive when you saw your room, even the way you move and carry yourself."
 Sirius' eyes seemed to fog up as if he was looking far back into the past and remembering a better time.
 "Get back to sleep love, your friend is coming over tomorrow and you want to be well rested."

 Mia smiled weakly and made to leave the room.
 The smell of alcohol was pungent on Sirius' breath but Mia didn't say a word about it.

 Mia just nodded her response and shut the door behind her.
 She went back down the staircase to the door with the fading gold letters.
 She traced her name painted in the curly handwriting thinking to herself that her mother had once stood right here to paint it.
 Mia pushed past the door and into the sitting room.
 She had dragged her trunk into this room to unload her books, but had yet to begin to fill the shelves.
 She moved past her trunk and went to the large window seat and fell into the large cushions filling the seat.